 This is the third and final chapter about Using Visual Aids.
 To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Provide seven errors for creating ineffective PowerPoint presentations

 – Use examples and slides to clarify these errors for the reader

 – Introduce the concept of body language, delivery strategies and presentation language

-Welcome back to our short course on using visual aids.
-Having now introduced what visual aids are, why they’re important, and which seven rules are most vital to the successful creation of an academic presentation, this third and final lesson next focuses on the seven most common errors that students make when designing their PowerPoint slides.
+Welcome back to our short reader on using visual aids.
+Having now introduced what visual aids are, why they’re important, and which seven rules are most vital to the successful creation of an academic presentation, this third and final chapter next focuses on the seven most common errors that students make when designing their PowerPoint slides.
 Even if the presentation you’re creating is for a business meeting or job interview and is not academic in nature, many of the following mistakes are still relevant (and worth avoiding) in all digital presentations.

 Error 1: Poor Editing and Proofreading

 A PowerPoint presentation that has typos, spelling mistakes, poorly aligned text boxes and images, incorrect information or misused vocabulary is not going to impress your potential employer, your tutor or the attendants at a conference.
 Make sure that you thoroughly edit and proofread your presentation before practising it out loud, and maybe even consider sharing that document with friends, family members or peers so that they can spot any errors too.
 While a perfectly edited presentation won’t necessarily be a successful one, it is more likely to impress.